michaelpalumbo/forkingpaths/public/help/myWorkspaceAndCollabPanel.md

 -   **Local tools** for managing your own patches and preferences (under the **My Workspace** section)

 -   **Collaborative tools** for connecting and interacting with other players

+## To begin using the synth:

+1. Go to **File > Load Demo Synth**\
+    This will load a prebuilt patch and automatically open the **Patch History** window in a new tab or window.

+2.  **Keep the Patch History window open.**\
+    You'll use it for sequencing, editing gestures, and navigating your patch history.
+If you accidentally close it, reopen it via **View > Open Patch History**.

+3. For the best experience, use keyboard shortcuts to switch quickly between them:
+        `Cmd + \`` (Mac) or` Alt + Tab` (PC)

+4. You can close this Help window, and open the *Help* button at the top-left of the app to get started with sound!

 -------